 This printed article is located at http://investor.mencast.com.sg/chairman_statement.html

-(Extracted from Annual Report 2015)
+(Extracted from Annual Report 2016)

 A Tumultuous Year

 Sim Soon Ngee Glenndle